yllibrahja/Grid-and-Flexbox/README.md

 ```css
 grid-auto-flow: row dense;
 ```
+> [!NOTE]
-* This sets the default location for grid items that are not explicitly allocated to follow the row leyout, and items are densely packed within the grid.
+> This sets the default location for grid items that are not explicitly allocated to follow the row leyout, and items are densely packed within the grid.

 ### <code>column-gap</code>